AlEscher/EasyAvatar/README.md

 ## Dependencies

-I am using [FreeImage](http://freeimage.sourceforge.net) for image operations such as resizing
+I am using [FreeImage 3.18](http://freeimage.sourceforge.net) for image operations such as resizing